pruthviperumalla/Event-Recommender-System/README.md

 ## References

-1. [event-rec]: http://ceur-ws.org/Vol-1210/SP2014_02.pdf "Event Recommendation in Event-based Social Networks"
+1. [Event Recommendation in Event-based Social Networks] (http://ceur-ws.org/Vol-1210/SP2014_02.pdf)
-2. [naive]: https://machinelearningmastery.com/naive-classifiers-imbalanced-classification-metrics/ "What Is the Naive Classifier for Each Imbalanced Classification Metric?"
+2. [What Is the Naive Classifier for Each Imbalanced Classification Metric?] (https://machinelearningmastery.com/naive-classifiers-imbalanced-classification-metrics/)